 About

-This is the blog of Jon Olav Eikenes, a PhD student in the interaction design department at the Oslo School of Architecture and Design in Norway.
+This is the blog of Jon Olav Eikenes, previously a PhD student in the interaction design department at the Oslo School of Architecture and Design in Norway.
+I currently work as an interaction designer at VG in Oslo.

-My PhD project is part of the Norwegian user-driven research project RECORD, which deals with online communities where people create, share and use rich media such as music and videos.
-My focus within the research project is to look at the mediating interface that makes it possible to interact with computers, people and digital content.
-In particular, I am interested in a phenomenon I have proposed to call “navimation”.
+I started this blog during my PhD project (2007-2010), but have kept it alive after I finished the project as well.
+The PhD project was part of the Norwegian user-driven research project RECORD, which dealt with online communities in which people create, share and use rich media such as music and videos.
+My focus within the research project was to look at the mediating interface that makes it possible to interact with computers, people and digital content.
+In particular, I was interested in a phenomenon I called ‘navimation’.

 Navimation is a high-level concept, denoting the phenomenon of intertwining the activity of navigation with the appearance of visual motion (aka movement or animation).
 For example, the Cower Flow interface in iTunes and on the Apple iPhone allows the users to navigate their music collection, by flicking through album artworks.
 This is supported by visual movement on the screen, as if moving in a virtual three-dimensional environment.
 I find it interesting to investigate such interfaces at the level of communication, as the computers and screens around us are becoming more powerful and sophisticated in terms of complexity and visual representation.
 The design of these interfaces becomes a key issue, especially when we add the complexity of social networks and participatory design approaches.